-- Mentoring programs that link experienced ATE PIs with new grantees.
-Activities are expected to lead to new PIs acquiring skills needed to successfully manage, complete, evaluate, disseminate and sustain their projects as well as fostering leadership skills such that they may become mentors at a future time; - Identifying and mentoring faculty and their administrators for the purpose of developing and implementing a new curriculum in an - Developing and implementing uncertainty and the principal of the prince of the principal of the principal of the principal of the developing effective proposal writing skills, providing guidance on ways of surveying area industry to determine industry needs as well as finding and working with local workforce investment boards and other entities.
+- Mentoring programs that link experienced ATE Pls with new grantees.
+Activities are expected to lead to new Pls acquiring the skills needed to successfully manage, complete, evaluate, disseminate and sustain their projects as well as fostering leadership skills such that they may become mentors at a future time; - Identifying and mentoring faculty and their administrators for the purpose of developing and implementing a new curriculum in an advanced technological area to educate technicians for local industry needs; and - Developing and implementing outreach activities that impact faculty and their institutions educating them about the value and potential impact of working with the ATE Program and its community.
+These efforts could include providing information on funding opportunities, developing effective proposal writing skills, providing guidance on ways of surveying area industry to determine industry needs as well as finding and working with local workforce investment boards and other entities.

 Teacher Preparation: The foundation for advanced technological education is grounded in strong STEM education in K-12 schools.
 The preparation of future STEM and career and technical education (CTE) teachers who will facilitate student learning in mathematics and science and cultivate an interest in technological careers is an important component of educating the skilled technical workforce.
-ATE teacher preparation projects help prepare a future teaching workforce that is skilled in teaching science and mathematics, understands the technological workplace, and can prepare students to use a variety of approaches to solve real world technology related problems using design processes and principles (See Standards for Technological Literacy, International Technology and Engineering Educators Association)
+ATE teacher preparation projects help prepare a future teaching workforce that is skilled in teaching science and mathematics, understands the technological workplace, and can prepare students to use a variety of approaches to solve real world technology related problems using design processes and principles (See Standards for Technological Literacy, International Technology and Engineering Educators Association).

 Teacher Preparation projects must involve both two-year and four-year institutions unless the two-year institution offers a four-year baccalaureate program in teacher preparation.
-Other partners may be industry to inform the program about the changing technological workplace.
+Other partners include industry to inform the program about the changing technological workplace.
 Projects should aim to increase the number, quality, and diversity of prospective STEM and/or CTE teachers in pre-service or paraprofessional programs.
 These projects are expected to improve the prospective teachers' technological understanding; provide them with experiences to use in engaging students in real world technological problems; improve their understanding of the modern workplace; and strengthen their preparation in science and mathematics.
 These projects are expected to build on the extensive research literature on teacher preparation.
 Two-year IHEs have the unique advantage of having technology faculty, connected with the high performance workplace, who can work with mathematics and science faculty in developing and teaching these programs.

-Business and Entrepreneurial Skills Development for Students: In addition to technical skills and disciplinary content, students entering the industry environment need skills that allow them to understand and work effectively in this environment.
+Business and Entrepreneurial Skills Development for Students: In addition to technical skills and disciplinary content, students entering the advanced technological industries environment need skills that allow them to understand and work effectively in this environment.
 Many companies have a global presence, and students need to understand that the global economy affects them as employees.
 Another sector of the industry is comprised of small start-up companies, and these have different attributes than large established firms.
 Students need to understand these attributes and differences to be effective employees.

 Employers often expect employees to possess knowledge, skills and competencies in a specific technical area and to demonstrate professional, industry-related, and entrepreneurship acumen.
-Business and entrepreneurship skills can be developed in students in technician education programs by engaging students in problem-based learning using projects of interest to local industry, working with local economic investment organizations, and by developing incubator programs that provide experiences for students to interact with entrepreneurs.
+Business and entrepreneurship skills can be developed in students enrolled in technician education programs by engaging students in problem-based learning using projects of interest to local industry, working with local economic investment organizations, and developing incubator programs that provide experiences for students to interact with entrepreneurs.
 Projects are encouraged that: